I was elected as the Member of Parliament (MP) for Bolton South East in the May 2010 general election, and re-elected in 2015 and 2017.

 In 2007, I was selected to be the Prospective Parliamentary Candidate for Bolton South East from an open shortlist.
 I left Chambers in London and moved to Bolton and practised law from Kenworthy Chambers, Manchester.
 At the General Election on 6 May 2010, I won with a majority of 8,634.

-I was appointed Shadow Minister for International Development in April 2020.
+I was the Shadow Minister for International Development from April 2020 to December 2021.

 I was the Shadow Minister for Justice from October 2016 until April 2020.
 My responsibilities in this role included: